 It makes this park even more special when you consider the role it has played in this community for generations.

-We’re so thankful for all the green space available for Torontonians to enjoy; they’re always just a stroll – or TTC ride – away!
+We’re so thankful for all the green space available for Torontonians to enjoy – always just a stroll or TTC ride away!

 Can you imagine how fantastic life could be with such a selection of outdoor activities, all just beyond your front door?

-Check out our SOLD listing on Symington Avenue, just around the corner from Earlscourt Park! –> Spring Blooms Fresh Beginnings On Symington Avenue.
+Here’s another listing we SOLD on Symington Avenue, just around the corner from Earlscourt Park! –> Spring Blooms Fresh Beginnings On Symington Avenue.

 Ready to join the real estate race but don’t know where to start?
 At Urbaneer.com we’re here to help, all without pressure or hassle.
 We know – it sounds cheesy, but… we simply love what we do!
 With a multi-disciplinary education in housing, sound knowledge of the mechanics of real estate, and a sharp skill set in evaluating properties for over two decades, we’re here to guide you through all the factors which play into Toronto’s real estate market!